 Don’t forget that, when buying a home, there will be other fees for licensed conveyancers and and moving costs.
 Everything should be explained to you, but check there are also no hidden fees such as annual maintenance costs you weren't expecting.

 It's worth shopping around to find an affordable mortgage rate that is right for you.
-An independent mortgage adviser should be able to help on this.
+An independent mortgage adviser should be able to help.

 Some work on commission, others will charge a fixed fee for mortgage advice.
 It's also worthwhile speaking to your bank and checking out comparison sites such as uSwitch.com and Money.co.uk for an instant online look at potential deals.

-For more help purchasing your first home, read our first time buyers guides.
+For more help purchasing your first home, read our first time buyer guides.